This recipe was updated in the summer of 2020.

 Frozen chicken nuggets or tenders are a typical go-to dinner for most kids these days.
-I can’t say I blame parents for caving, it is an easy and quick dinner on those hectic nights when you’re taking the kids from one activity to the next and it seems you just can’t even catch your breath.
+I can’t say I blame parents for caving, it is an easy and quick dinner, and you only need a frying pan, on those hectic nights when you’re taking the kids from one activity to the next and it seems you just can’t even catch your breath.

-… Just because it’s easy doesn’t mean it’s the best option.
+… Just because it’s easy doesn’t mean it’s the best option for a meal.
 We like to keep homemade chicken nuggets in the freezer, but they don’t last long between the 5 of us.
 That’s why we love these fast and easy Pan-Fried Chicken Tenders.
-They cook up fast and reheat great.
+They cook up fast and reheat great without loosing the crunchy.

 Chicken Tender Spice Blend